-For this page, I compiled a list of all the major names in online betting and then took the mobile betting interface at each one for a test drive on three different devices: an iPhone, an iPad and an Android.
-I tested each one for ease of use, variety of betting options and overall quality of the software.
+For this page, I compiled a list of all the major names in online betting and then took the mobile betting interface at each one for a test drive on three different devices: an iPhone, an iPad, and an Android.
+I tested each one for ease of use, a variety of betting options, and the overall quality of the software.
 Below are my results starting with the best mobile interface ranked at the top.

 There was a time not all that long ago when it was amazing if a bookmaker had a mobile betting interface at all.
 It was easy to rank the best mobile betting sites back then – just list anyone with a working mobile offering.
 Today, all the big names offer either a mobile-friendly website or actual apps that you can download from your device’s app store.
 Many gambling sites offer both options.